What D-Day and Your Career Have in Common

 Is it time for Plan B?

-As the stats say, the gig economy is growing, and the days of working a lifetime at a single company are fading.
-With transitions being the norm, defining and gaining job security may require a shift in the original plan.
-The former “Plan A” of full-time employment may not offer the best opportunities going forward for job security and personal satisfaction.
-Rather, “Plan B” of fractional engagement with multiple companies is becoming the new Plan A.
+As the statistics show, the gig economy is expanding, and the days of spending a lifetime at a single company are becoming less common.
+With transitions now the norm, redefining and achieving job security may require a shift from the traditional plan.
+The old “Plan A” of full-time employment might not provide the best opportunities for job security and personal satisfaction.
+Instead, “Plan B,” involving fractional engagement with multiple companies, is emerging as the new Plan A.

-The gig economy is here to stay—it’s not a fad.
-Executives who are able to react to this phenomenon by adapting and redeploying their skills as fractional executives will be the early benefactors.
-Fractional executives are discovering the benefits of a portfolio career.
-Having the independence to choose when, where, how and with what companies to engage with may just be the answer on how to redefine success, both personally and professionally.
+The gig economy is here to stay—it’s not a passing trend.
+Executives who adapt to this shift by redeploying their skills as fractional executives will be the early beneficiaries.
+Fractional executives are finding the advantages of a portfolio career, enjoying the freedom to choose when, where, how, and with which companies they engage.
+This flexibility may be the key to redefining success both personally and professionally.

 4 steps to create Plan B

-If your Plan A isn’t working, how do you come up with a new strategy?
-Follow these 4 steps to create a plan B:
+If your Plan A isn’t working, follow these four steps to develop a Plan B:

-1. Identify your goal(s).
-After the setback, are your goals still the same, or do you want to revise them?
-Where do you want to go from here?
+1. Identify your goal(s): After the setback, assess whether your goals remain the same or if you need to revise them.
+Determine your next steps and where you want to go from here.

-2. Assess current position.
-Are you transitioning into retirement, adjusting to a layoff, or building a career as a fractional executive?
-Take stock of where you are now.
-Assessing your current position should include getting up to speed on the gig economy, which has increasing impact on the professional landscape.
-How does this current landscape impact your goals?
+2. Assess your current position: Are you transitioning into retirement, adjusting to a layoff, or building a career as a fractional executive?
+Evaluate your current situation, including how the evolving gig economy affects your goals and professional landscape.

-3. Create a new strategy.
-After assessing the known facts on the ground and embracing and accepting the new normal, you can come up with a new plan of action.
-Executives at all stages of their careers often create a Plan B that includes employment as a fractional CxO.
+3. Create a new strategy: Based on your assessment and acceptance of the new normal, develop a new plan of action.
+Many executives at various career stages create a Plan B that includes working as a fractional CxO.

 In Conclusion

-Plan B is quickly becoming the new Plan A, and in a fast-paced industry, having a Plan B already prepped and ready to be executed is key.
-Improvise, innovate, and adapt your company’s way to success.
+Plan B is rapidly becoming the new Plan A. In a fast-paced industry, having a Plan B prepared and ready to execute is crucial.
+Improvise, innovate, and adapt your company's approach to achieve success.

 Ready to form your winning team and hire a veteran fractional leader?
 Search the GigX Network (it’s free!).
 Find fractional CxOs who want to leverage their professional experiences and skills to help your company get more wins.